 The practice had infection control procedures which reflected published guidance.
+We identified scope for improvement in ensuring records of tests to confirm the effective operation of the ultrasonic cleaner were recorded.

 The practice had procedures to reduce the risk of Legionella, or other bacteria, developing in water systems, in line with a risk assessment.